 If you want an off-grid camping RV tire, then the Goodyear Wrangler Silent Armor is one to check out.
 This tire is pricey but worth the investment if you want an extremely rugged tire rated for 50,000 miles of use.

-This tire features extra touches, like a Kevlar ply and aggressive tread pattern to get you through rocky, muddy off-road tracks to reach your favorite remote camping destinations.
+This tire features extra touches, like a Kevlar ply, and an aggressive tread pattern to get you through rocky, muddy off-road tracks to reach your favorite remote camping destinations.

 - Superior off-road traction with deep tread pattern